web3pirates/dao-ghorants/README.md

 ## License

-DAO-Ghorants is licensed under the [MIT License](LICENSE).
+💰GHO Grants is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own projects.

 ---

-**Visit the [DAO-Ghorants GitHub Repository](https://github.com/web3pirates/dao-ghorants) for more information.**
+**Visit the [💰GHO Grants GitHub Repository](https://github.com/web3pirates/dao-ghorants) for more information.**